2. How did they come into the Orthodox Church?

 If getting precise numbers is difficult, putting these numbers to a map is just as hard because the knowledge of specific parish locations is not kept in written records.
 Instead, it is stored in the memory of living people, especially the handful of priests who travel far and wide to visit these far-flung communities.
 However, this living record of the church is slowly being recorded online.
 In fact, you now can explore an interactive map of the parishes (click here), which is far from complete but is being updated on an ongoing basis.
 As the map shows, the parishes are concentrated in southwestern Guatemala, spilling over into Southern Mexico.
 The following pictures are screenshots from the map.

 At this point, the priests have received the most training in Orthodox theology and liturgical practice, some of them even traveling abroad to find a more immersive experience of Orthodox worship.
-At the grass roots level, however, most people do not fully understand the church that they have joined.
+At the grass roots level, however, many people do not fully understand the church that they have joined.
 Nevertheless, almost all of the people identify as part of la iglesia ortodoxa (the Orthodox Church), often with a sense of pride and hope because this identity tells them that they "are not alone"—a common refrain among the community leaders.
 So, overall, the people self-identify as Orthodox and are generally eager to learn, but they are still at the very beginning of a long process of transition.

 This question is hard to answer because of the transition that is presently occurring.
 A tremendous shift recently occurred after the death of Fr.
 Andrés in 2014; as Fr.
 David and Rozanne Rucker observed, the church will take time "to regain an equilibrium after this loss of leadership."
 As new leaders come to the forefront, it is hard to predict how the communities will react and adapt.
-There is also pressure on the Mayan Orthodox, who often feel attacked by some members of the Roman Catholic Church and by a large and very assertive splinter group that broke away from the Catholic church and recently joined the Oriental Orthodox Church.
+There is also pressure on the Mayan Orthodox, who often feel criticized by some members of the Roman Catholic Church and by a large and very assertive splinter group that broke away from the Catholic church and recently joined the Oriental Orthodox Church.
 It is a critical time for the Mayan Orthodox communities, and the future is in God's hands.
 Now more than ever, the Mayan Orthodox Church needs the prayers and support of the broader Orthodox Church.

 First, please pray for the Mayan Orthodox communities.
 Stand with them before Christ, both in your personal prayers and in your parish community.